General (Mostly Money-Related) Tips and Tricks in Living in London/ United Kingdom

 You can just look at your uni’s website or gumtree for vacancy.
 In my department there’re kitchen helper job (I helped as a server for christmas lunch last time), clean room cleaning job, and printer help job, so there are actually a lot of them if you’re looking closely.
 There’re sometimes vacancies for Indonesian tour guides/ translators advertised in PPI or other Indonesian community.
 If you like cooking and there are sizeable Indonesian population nearby you can also offer a cooking service.
 Likewise with computer tinkering and hair cutting and other skills.

 Look into what’s available and what’s your need.
 If you have campus internet, and you have wi-fi installed in your dormitory already, do you need unlimited internet in your phone?
 Generally if you have internet in your flat and at campus, your phone internet will mostly be used for maps and general messaging outside.
 I ended up using PAYG service for that (I use Three.
 My 10 GBP balance has lasted for 9 months already.
-I also use a 3 scheme of free 200 MB/month but it’s ended so I don’t think you can have it now).
+I also use a 3 scheme of free 200 MB/month but it needs new SIM card and the promotion period has ended so I don’t think you can have it now).
 Don’t forget to look at the signal coverage around your area as well.
 Indonesian students usually use Giffgaff PAYG or goodybags or Three.
-If you have your address already, you can have the card sent to your address when you arrive in the UK (which is pretty neat, I can pop the SIM card straight after I arrived in the flat).
+If you have your address already, you can have the card sent to your address when you arrive in the UK (which is pretty neat, I can pop the SIM card straight after I arrived in the flat, which miles away from provider’s booth).
 If you’re planning to travel to other countries a lot, I really suggest this provider, because of its Feel at Home scheme, works even in USA and Indonesia.

 There’re a few buses and train service that offer wi-fi as well (like in Surrey’s Metrobus or SouthWest Train).
 There’s also London free wi-fi guide.
 For certain providers you can have wi-fi in London’s Tube (including Virginmedia, EE, Vodafone, O2, and Three).
 For calling family in Indonesia, Skype, Whatsapp, or Google Hangout can be a choice.
 If they don’t have internet, you can buy Skype credits.
 Sometimes Lebara can be cheaper for international call, do check the rate.